 The Master of Public Health degree, is a rigorous, terminal, professional degree designed to meet the expectations of the MPH Foundational Knowledge and Competencies as defined by the Council on Education for Public Health.
 All required courses and student advising are delivered entirely online.
 Studies may be taken on a full-time or part-time basis.

 Beginning the spring semester of 2019, 43 credits of coursework are required to fulfill the MPH degree requirements.
 For more detailed course information, please visit the New MPH Program Requirements page.
-For applicants applying to the fall semester of 2018, please view the Legacy MPH Program Requirements page.
+For students admitted to the MPH for the fall semester of 2018 and before, please view the Legacy MPH Program Requirements page.